pnmjil/Cloudspinx/download-managers.md

 ![](./Images/TransguiImages/AddTorrentFromLink.jpg)

-Read more on Transgui on the official [Github Page]([GitHub - transmission-remote-gui/transgui: 🧲 A feature rich cross platform Transmission BitTorrent client.
-Faster and has more functionality than the built-in web GUI.](https://github.com/transmission-remote-gui/transgui))
+Read more on Transgui on the official [Github Page](https://github.com/transmission-remote-gui/transgui).